Mélissa Le Nevé

-Mélissa Le Nevé (born July 8, 1989) is a French professional rock climber specialising in sport climbing and bouldering.
+Mélissa Le Nevé (born July 8, 1989) is a French professional rock climber specializing in competition bouldering, but and also in outdoor sport climbing and bouldering.

 Early life

 Le Nevé grew up in the Vosges until she was 10, and later began climbing at age 15, at a gym near Bordeaux.

 Climbing career

+Competition climbing

-Le Nevé focused her competition climbing career in the areas of bouldering.
+Le Nevé focused her competition climbing career on the discipline of bouldering.
 Le Nevé was the French women's bouldering champion in 2010 and 2013, placed fourth in the 2011 IFSC Bouldering World Cup overall standings, and placed 2nd at individual IFSC World Cup events in Slovenia (2013), Switzerland (2016), and Japan (2016).
 She retired from competitive climbing in 2016, after finishing third in that year's IFSC Bouldering World Cup.